NBISweden/urdr/staging/production/README.md

-# Deployment and production notes
+# Deployment and staging notes

 To obtain a new certificate use certbot: